nznobody/-micropython-umqtt.uasyncio2/README.md

 ## Development State
 This repository is a work-in-progress (WIP).
 As such there are still outstanding known and unknown bugs.

+### Roadmap
+It would be great to see:
+* Robust connection handling, similar to `robust2`.
+This is not as simple as changing calls to to use `await` since it will require implementation and use of asyncio queues.
+* Testing on other Micropython hardware

 ### Check issues and PRs on micropython-umqtt.simple2
 As this repository is directly derived from micropython-umqtt.simple2 (referred to as *upstream*), it is worth checking their issues or PRs as this repo may diverge.